nyhvignoli/musicatchers-backend/README.md

 * Get all music genres
 * Create playlist
 * Add track to a playlist
+* Display all tracks of an especific playlist

 <a id="libs"></a>
 ## Libs and Frameworks: